Plume (company)

-Plume is a Software-as-a-Service (SaaS) company that provides self-optimizing, smart WiFi services, visibility, and network control for Communications Service Providers (CSPs) and their subscribers, including personal households and small businesses.
+Plume is a Software-as-a-Service (SaaS) company that provides self-optimizing WiFi services, visibility, and network control for Communications Service Providers (CSPs) and their subscribers, such as personal households and small businesses.

-The company is based in Palo Alto, California and was founded by Fahri Diner.
+The company is based in Palo Alto, California.

 History

-Plume was founded in 2015 by Fahri Diner.
+Plume was founded in 2014.
 The company began offering its cloud-delivered services in June 2016.

 In 2017, Plume raised $63 million in funding.
 In 2018, the company changed to a subscription model beginning with its Adaptive Wi-Fi service and new SuperPods.
 The SuperPods are slightly larger than the first generation pods, capable of faster speeds, and contain two integrated Ethernet ports.

 In February 2019, TalkTalk, a UK-based telecommunications company, signed a deal with Plume to bring Plume Wi-Fi to TalkTalk’s broadband customers.
 After a month, Plume's services became available to all UK households.
 In November, the company expanded into Asia when it announced a deal with J:COM, Japan's largest cable-TV operator.

 In November 2020, Plume acquired British Columbia-based network intelligence and security software firm Walleye.
 Plume also started working with POST Luxembourg.

-The company works with more than 240 service providers including Comcast, Charter, Qualcomm, Cablevision, Shaw Communications, Bell Canada, and Liberty Global.
-It also partners with U.S. cable television cooperative NCTC, Sagemcom, and customer-premises equipment (CPE) vendors and resellers including Technicolor, and ADTRAN.
+The company works with more than 400 service providers including Comcast, Charter, Qualcomm, Cablevision, Shaw Communications, Bell Canada, and Liberty Global.
+It also partners with U.S. cable television cooperative NCTC, Sagemcom, and customer-premises equipment (CPE) vendors and resellers such as Technicolor and ADTRAN.

 In October 2021, it was announced that Plume raised $300 million in a Series F round, bringing Plume's valuation up to $2.6 billion.